Xavi-Merino/flexNet/README.md

 ```

 ## Installation
-You can directly download the one file header <a id="raw-url" href="https://daniloborquez.gitlab.io/flex-net-sim/simulator.hpp">HERE</a>
+You can directly download the one file header <a href="https://daniloborquez.gitlab.io/flex-net-sim/simulator.hpp" download>HERE</a>

 To compile the library, you will need:
 - [CMake](https://cmake.org)